 The Learning Resources Centre (library) is the heart of the School when it comes to pupils developing independent research and study skills.
 Such skills are vital to nurturing young people who gain places at top universities and in the future contribute to industry, commerce, research and the wider community.
 At Rich’s, a commitment to the highest standards of learning and teaching goes hand-in-hand with the pride we take in our traditions and long history.
 We want to develop pupils’ cultural literacy, deepen their understanding of the past and sharpen their critical awareness of their surroundings.
 There is always a need to provide new books, whole class academic texts and journal subscriptions, along with research training and support for pupils at every stage of their educational journey.Make a LRC Donation

-In such a vibrant School where there is so much going on outside the classroom, there is, of course, great pressure on our 4 existing minibuses, two of which are going to have to be replaced in the near future.
+In such a vibrant School where there is so much going on outside the classroom, there is, of course, great pressure on our four existing minibuses, two which will have to be replaced in the future.
 With increasing pressure on the School’s budget, linked with rising costs and the Government’s austerity measures it is impossible to fund the replacement of minibuses without the aid of external funding.
 As you well know, we pride ourselves here at Tommy’s on our rich extra-curricular provision including sport, music drama and trips, a lot of which is underpinned by the availability of our own transport.Make a Minibus Donation